Graybar Electric Acquires Blazer Electric Supply

 Graybar Electric Co., St. Louis, MO acquired Blazer Electric Supply, in Colorado Springs, CO, which serves construction, commercial, institutional and industrial customers along Colorado’s Front Range.

 Blazer Electric Supply was founded in 2009 and operates two locations in southern Colorado.
 The company is ranked # 101 on Electrical Wholesaling’s 2023 Top 150 listing with $88 million in 2022 sales and 115 employees.
 The company was the subject of a Jan.
-2010 Electrical Wholesaling cover story about how Steve and his brother, Mike Blazer, relaunched Blazer Electric Supply 2.0, after previously selling their family business to Westburne in 1999 (subsequently acquired by Rexel).
+2010 Electrical Wholesaling cover story about how Steve and his brother, Mike Blazer, relaunched Blazer Electric Supply 2.0, after previously selling their family business to Westburne (subsequently acquired by Rexel in 1999).

 As a subsidiary of Graybar, the company will operate under the Blazer Electric Supply name.
 Trevor Blazer will serve as president, and the company's employees will continue to support customers with the same products, solutions, and services.